Gdalik/EarQuiz_website/pages/downloads.md

   - SSL certificate added, fixing HTTPS verification issue during application updates checking process.
 - GUI Changes and Improvements
   - Application style changed to 'Fusion' on Windows 11
-  - Dark Mode is now supported in Windows 11, along with macOS and Linux.
+  - Dark Mode is now supported on Windows 11, along with macOS and Linux.
   - Other minor adjustments.

 ### Version 0.1.6<br/>